0exp/redis_queued_locks/README.md

 #### #unlock - release a lock

-- release a concrete lock with lock request queue;
+- release the concrete lock with lock request queue;
+- queue will be relased first;

 ```ruby
 def unlock(lock_name)